CBPFGMS/bi_doc/Dataviz/CBPF-Data-Hub/Allocations-timeline.md

     `"2016, 2017, 2018"`

     This value defines only the selected year when the page loads: the user can easily change the selected year by clicking the corresponding buttons.
 Also, the user can select more than one year.

--   **`data-fund`**: defines the selected fund when the page loads.
-For not selecting any country set the value to `"none"`, or just leave it empty:

-    `""`

-    For individual countries set the value accordingly, such as:

-    `"Yemen"`.

-    For more than one country separate the values with commas, such as:

-    `"Yemen, Sudan, Iraq"`.

--   **`data-minpercentage`**: defines the minimum value for under approval allocations percentage.
-If the under approval allocations percentage is above this minimum, _Total USD planned_ values are used for the visual, otherwise _Total Approved Budget_ values are used (refer to the data APIs).

 -   **`data-responsive`**: defines if the SVG stretches to the width of the containing element.
 Accepted values: